Experience IrelandThis island gem enchants visitors with medieval castles, windswept cliffs and a warm, welcoming culture.

 Virgin Vacations' Ireland vacation packages are one of the most affordable, enriching and immersive ways to visit the Emerald Isle.
 With escorted tours, independent travel and city stay vacations, you'll find a variety of ways to experience this beloved destination.
 You'll discover Ireland's must-see highlights like Dublin, the Cliffs of Moher, and the Lakes of Killarney, plus we know you'll find a few hidden gems on your own must-do list!

 Most Ireland vacations begin in Dublin, where you'll have the opportunity to take an insider's tour of this charming city's major attractions, including Dublin Castle, St. Stephen's Green, St. Patrick's Cathedral and Trinity College, home to the legendary Book of Kells.
-With a 24-hour transit ticket, you can also hoist a delicious pint at the Guinness Storehouse and make a toast to Ireland while you sit up late enjoying a traditional music session.
+Add a 24-hour transit ticket with included attractions, and you can also hoist a delicious pint at the Guinness Storehouse, then make a toast to Ireland while you sit up late enjoying a traditional music session.
 (Looking for something a bit stronger?
 Enjoy a tour of the Jameson Whisky Distillery!)

 If you're traveling on your own, you can book tours such as the Guinness Storehouse or the Irish Whiskey Museum as part of your vacation package.
 Plus, you can get out of Dublin for the day with a rail trip to the west coast, where Ireland's wild Atlantic shorelines beckon with crashing waves, towering cliffs and the unique landscapes of The Burren.